liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 date: 2017-11-07
 author: Adam Niedzielski
 tags: ruby rails rubyonrails api json active_model_serializers
+excerpt: "This blog post presents our battle story from upgrading ActiveModelSerializers from version 0.8 to 0.10.
+Version 0.10 introduces significant changes in the library ..."
 ---

 This blog post presents our battle story from upgrading ActiveModelSerializers from version 0.8 to 0.10.
 Version 0.10 introduces significant changes in the library, including **backwards incompatible changes**.
 That's to be expected,